nyxtom/reconcile.js/README.md

 - Removing a parent element and a change to a subtree of a parent generates conflicts
 - Manual conflict resolution with theirs/mine ala **reconcile.resolve**
 - Option to show changes inline with **&lt;ins&gt;** and **&lt;del&gt;**
-- text diff implementation based on jsdiff (from John Resig)
+- text diff implementation based on jsdiff (from John Resig) which has been extended to support returning changesets and continous deletions/insertion strings.

 ### TODO/Issues